alapollon/supercell/README.md

 # supercell
-the official github mirror for the stochastic search engine
+the github mirror for the stochastic searchengine build.
+For decentralization of pooled queries.
+And caching of the upmost retrieved hooks per server